FastEval/FastEval/README.md

 ### OpenAI API Key

-Both [OpenAI Evals](https://github.com/openai/evals) and [MT-Bench](https://arxiv.org/abs/2306.05685) make use of OpenAI models as a judge for evaluating model outputs.
-For these benchmarks, you need to configure an OpenAI API key by setting the `OPENAI_API_KEY` environment variable.
+[MT-Bench](https://arxiv.org/abs/2306.05685) uses GPT-4 as a judge for evaluating model outputs.
+For this benchmarks, you need to configure an OpenAI API key by setting the `OPENAI_API_KEY` environment variable.
 Note that methods other than setting this environment variable won't work.
-The cost of evaluating a new model on OpenAI Evals + MT-Bench together is approximately $5.
+The cost of evaluating a new model on MT-Bench is approximately $5.

 ## Evaluation